Templates

 </div>

-The report will use the template using a template variable with custom CSS.
+The report will utilize the template variable "bi_box" with custom CSS.

 create procedure sp_DBR_dasboard()